 The state’s constitution limits the ESF’s maximum balance in each biennium to no more than 10 percent of the amount of general revenue deposited during the preceding biennium.
 (Interest and investment income and interfund borrowing are excluded from this cap.)

 In practice, maximum ESF balances have never come close to the cap amount.
-The cap for the current biennium (fiscal 2016 and 2017) is $16.2 billion.
+The cap for the current biennium (fiscal 2016 and 2017) is $16.1 billion and is estimated at $16.9 billion for the next biennium.

 The November 2014 constitutional amendment that redirected a portion of oil and gas tax revenue to the State Highway Fund also included a requirement that the ESF retain a “sufficient” amount on hand.
-This requirement protects the ESF by reducing or eliminating State Highway Fund transfers if the ESF dips below a certain threshold.
-Neither the state constitution nor state law specify this amount, however.
+Neither the state constitution nor state law specify what this amount should be, however.

 Instead, this “sufficient fund balance” is determined prior to each regular legislative session by a joint select committee and submitted to the Legislature.
 The Legislature may set a different number, but otherwise the committee’s figure takes effect.

-Throughout most of its history, the Texas Treasury Safekeeping Trust Company, an entity chaired by the comptroller, has invested rainy day fund revenue in short-term, low-yield, highly liquid instruments, to keep the funds readily available if needed.
+Throughout most of its history, the Texas Treasury Safekeeping Trust Company, a special-purpose entity chaired by the comptroller, has invested rainy day fund revenue in short-term, low-yield, highly liquid instruments, to keep the funds readily available if needed.

 To maintain the ESF’s purchasing power in an era of historically low interest rates, however, the 2015 Legislature authorized the Trust Company to invest the portion of the ESF balance above the sufficient fund balance through its Texas Economic Stabilization Investment Fund.

-This investment fund is intended to provide safe and steady returns and prevent the erosion of the ESF balance due to inflation.
+This investment fund is intended to provide safe returns and prevent the erosion of the ESF’s purchasing power due to inflation.
 It’s subject to a “prudent investor standard” and must be maintained so the balance is adequate to meet cash-flow requirements.
 Currently, the Trust Company is investing a majority of ESF revenue above the sufficient fund balance through this fund.
 This enhanced investment authority expires on Dec.
 31, 2024.

-At the end of July 2016, the Trust Company had invested about $2.6 billion in this way, and produced a net return of about $56.4 million for the ESF since its September 2015 inception.
+In fiscal 2016, the Trust Company invested about $2.6 billion in this way, producing a net return of about $54.7 million for the ESF in that year.

 The Texas economy has proven its resilience after the recent fall in oil prices, a situation much improved from the 1980s oil and real estate busts that spurred the rainy day fund’s creation.
 Texas is faring far better financially than other states with large mining and energy sectors, such as Oklahoma, Louisiana and North Dakota.

-Our state still faces challenges, however.
+Our state still faces significant challenges, however.
 State revenue growth has slowed, while financial strains on our infrastructure persist.
-In preparation for the upcoming legislative session, state leaders have identified some programs facing funding challenges, specifically foster care and health benefits for retired teachers.
-Texas legislators also could face more pressure to use the rainy day fund in light of other ongoing obligations, such as employee pensions and deferred maintenance.
+State leaders face pressure to use the rainy day fund for obligations such as employee pensions, foster care, health benefits for retired teachers and deferred maintenance.

-The size of the rainy day fund, coupled with the state’s latest funding challenges, could cause the fund to be a topic of debate in the 2017 legislative session.
+The size of the rainy day fund, coupled with the state’s latest funding challenges, have made it a topic of lively debate in the 2017 legislative session.
 FN

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.